AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 ---
-title: Customize templates
+title: Customize a Template
-description: Learn how to build a custom template for Adobe GenStudio for Performance Marketers.
+description: Learn how to personalize and optimize your template for Adobe GenStudio for Performance Marketers.
 level: Intermediate
 feature: Templates, Content
 ---

-# Customize templates
+# Customize a template

 Adapt your HTML templates for Adobe GenStudio for Performance Marketers by using the _Handlebars_ templating language.
 The Handlebars syntax uses regular text with double braces as content placeholders.
 See [`What is Handlebars?`](https://handlebarsjs.com/guide/#what-is-handlebars) in the _Handlebars language guide_ to learn how to prepare your template.